-- 6.11.5 Our rdWRMP is aligned with Anglian Water's WRMP in the following ways: - The current modelling of the DO at GRAF is based on a 1:200 drought event, the two companies will work together to model the impacts of a 1:500 scale event going forward and will assess the potential impacts when that work becomes available. - Both companies agree that should there be an impact on the deployable output of the Grafham source that would affect the operational ability of either company to supply
+- 6.11.5 Our fWRMP19 is aligned with Anglian Water's WRMP in the following ways: - The current modelling of the DO at Grafham is based on a 1:200 drought event, the two companies will work together to model the impacts of a 1:500 scale event going forward and will assess the potential impacts when that work becomes available. - Both companies agree that should there be an impact on the deployable output of the Grafham source that would affect the operational ability of either company to supply customers (e.g. outage or extreme drought) that they will work together to provide a solution for both parties, as at present. - Joint development of investigation proposals for the South Lincolnshire reservoir and associated Eastern Strategic Transfer (ETS) that run parallel to the Thames Water related schemes described above.